 Just as I hit publish on my last post, reality walked into my office and reminded me why I do this work.

-I had written that entry from work, fully expecting to wrap up my day and head out.
-Then a young employee came in—23 years old—and everything shifted.
+I had written that entry from work, fully expecting to wrap up my day and head out to prime rib dinner.
+Then a young employee came in — 23 years old — and everything shifted.

 He asked what kind of medical leave he could take for Friday, the day after Christmas.
-That immediately raised a flag, because you have to work the day before and the day after a holiday to be paid for it.
-If he didn’t work Friday, he wouldn’t be paid for Christmas Eve or Christmas Day.
+That immediately raised a flag.
+You have to work the day before and after a holiday to be paid for it — if he didn’t work Friday, he wouldn’t get paid for Christmas Eve or Christmas Day.
 I was skeptical.

 Probably not the HR textbook way to handle it.
 But he’s 23.
 And it was heartbreaking.

 He wanted to work today.
 He’s a nice kid.
-He’s also had attendance issues, and if he missed any more work or left early, he’d be terminated under policy.
-And that wasn’t going to help anyone.
+He’s also had attendance issues, and if he missed any more work or left early he’d be terminated under policy.
+That wasn’t going to help anyone.

 I told him I knew he was intoxicated and I couldn’t allow him to work.
 I also told him I didn’t want to terminate him.
 I wanted him to go straight to treatment.